Jalamang/8-0-weather-app-project/readme.md

 In particular, make sure the following is true:

-- [ ] The header should include the application's title.
+- [ x] The header should include the application's title.
-- [ ] The header should include a search form with a label, text input, and submit input.
+- [ x] The header should include a search form with a label, text input, and submit input.
 - [ ] The main section of the page contains placeholder text.
 - [ ] The sidebar includes the title "Previous Searches" and a message that lets the user know no searches have been made.
 - [ ] CSS Grid should be used to structure the page.